DeepSmeag/go-net-http/README.md

 - what can we learn from this TCP/UDP situation?
 TCP ensures communication makes it to its destination, but sometimes connections drop so we need to reconnect; this happens in high-traffic situations; UDP does not ensure communication makes it, so we need to resend packets sometimes; overall, for one-directional communication UDP is likely the best candidate; this covers situations in which we send update, rather than requests; TCP is the better option when we expect responses, but we need to watch out for connection reset/timeout; there's a reason HTTP was built on top of TCP and not UDP
 - these past few years, QUIC has been introduced and it is tightly coupled with HTTP 3.0; there is a library in Go supporting HTTP 3.0 and QUIC packets; let's explore that as well
+  - using the quic-go package; it has docs to guide us a bit and we can also find information online; it's not official, looks like the standard library implementation of QUIC and HTTP 3.0 is still underway
+  - based on the information in the docs and the [stackoverflow post here](https://stackoverflow.com/questions/77553334/why-is-this-toy-go-quic-server-accepting-connections-but-not-streams-when-the-q) it looks like we are able to establish our QUIC connection
+  - !**IMPORTANT MENTION** the one who opens the stream is the one who must write first; in our case, the client establishes the connection and sends the guess, so it must open the bidirectional stream; QUIC allows for multiple streams over the same connection, so technically we could play guess-the-game over a single connection for multiple client goroutines (I guess it wouldn't work with 10k instances though)
+  - as a small greeting test, the server opens the stream and sends a mesage to the client first; this is in the commit **commit**, called ""